Alfresco/gytheio/gytheio-hash-commons/README.md

 Overview
 ========

-Contains the basic definitions of `HashRequest` and `HashReply` objects to be sent to content hash nodes.
+Contains the basic definitions of `ContentHashWorker`s.